 A foundational legal architect of modern Singapore who shaped its judiciary first as Attorney-General and then as its Chief Justice.

-Chan Sek Keong’s career is woven into the legal fabric of Singapore.
-Rising through the ranks as a formidable advocate and legal draftsman, he played a central role in building the city-state's robust legal framework during its rapid development.
-His appointment as Attorney-General in 1992 placed him at the helm of the government's legal machinery for 14 years, a period where he advised on complex matters of state and commercial law.
-In 2006, he ascended to the role of Chief Justice, bringing a deep, practical understanding of statute and policy to the bench.
-His tenure was marked by efforts to enhance judicial efficiency and clarity, cementing Singapore’s reputation for a predictable and authoritative legal system.
-He stepped down in 2012, leaving behind a judiciary that reflected his own precise and rigorous intellect.
+Chan Sek Keong served as Chief Justice of Singapore from 2006 to 2012, bringing a precise intellect to the bench.
+He rose through the ranks as a formidable advocate and legal draftsman, building the city-state's legal framework during its rapid development.
+Appointed Attorney-General in 1992, he led the government's legal machinery for 14 years, advising on complex state and commercial law.
+His tenure focused on judicial efficiency and clarity.
+He stepped down in 2012, leaving a judiciary that reflected his rigorous approach.

 1928–1945